carpentries/carpentries.org/content/community/get-connected.md

 ### Local Subcommunities

-The subcommunities listed in this section are subcommunities whose focus is Carpentries activities at a specified local and institutional level - town or city or at a university or research institution.
+The subcommunities listed in this section are those whose focus is Carpentries activities at a specified local and institutional level - town, city, at a university or research institution.

 {{< subcommunity subcomm_type="local" >}}